aniqfakhrul/archives/notes/ad/index.md

 ```

 ### Diamond Ticket
 A diamond ticket is quite different from a [Golden Ticket](#golden-ticket) because golden ticket wouldn't require TGT request since it can be forged offline.
 Diamond ticket is where we can request a valid user's TGT regardless the level of access on the domain, then the ticket will be modified to allow us to request TGS for a specific service.
 This is a better technique because normally golden ticket is easier to detect by monitoring for service ticket requests (TGS-REQs) that have no correspokding TGT request (AS-REQ).
-Detailed steps are as follows:-
+Detailed steps are as follows:

 | Attribute           | Value                                                            |
 | ---                 | -----------                                                      |
 | Username & Password | loki:Password123                                                 |